How To Start a Sanitizing & Disinfecting Business

-You're going to need a responsive website with a domain name (name of your business); you'll have to create written (with SEO in mind) and visible content to attract search engines, people, and gain followers; set-up social media accounts, and post content actively and engage with your community; you have to implement a myriad of digital marketing strategies that to list in this post would be a post in of itself.
+You will need a responsive website with a domain name of your business and create written (with SEO in mind) and visible content to attract search engines and people and gain followers on social media.
+You have to implement numerous digital marketing strategies that to list would be a blog in itself.

-You'll want to do traditional marketing methods such as flyers, radio ads, TV (if you have the budget), coupons, and other methods like that.
+You'll want to do traditional marketing methods such as flyers, radio ads, TV (if you have the budget), coupons, and other forms like that.

 The EPA has the right to take legal action against companies that make unapproved claims when they don't follow their labels' approved claims.
 So be very careful as you begin to advertise your sanitizing and disinfecting company.

-You'll see many of these "COVID cowboys" (who we despise) claim that their product can kill COVID when the product they use makes no such claim.
+Many of these "COVID cowboys" (whom we despise) claim that their product can kill COVID when the product they use makes no such claim.